MingxuanXie/Index/03_about.md

 ---
 layout: page
 title: 簡介 Bio
 permalink: /about/
 ---

-Mingxuan Xie is a Vrchitect / Indie Dev / XR Innovator / Founder of [Vrch](http://vrch.tech) and Member of [Hyperbation](http://hyperbation.space) Art Duo.
+Mingxuan Xie is a Vrchitect / Indie Dev / XR Innovator / Founder of [Vrch](http://vrch.tech) and Member of [Hyperbation](http://hyperbation.space).

 ### Experience: